Indochina Link Vietnam

 The buyer purchases specific assets (machinery, real estate, IP, contracts) from the target.
 The target company continues to exist — minus the transferred assets.

-Regulatory Process: DPI Registration
+Regulatory Process: Department of Finance (formerly DPI) Registration

-When DPI Registration Is Required
+When Department of Finance Registration Is Required

-DPI registration is mandatory when:
+Department of Finance (formerly DPI) registration is mandatory when:

 • An existing foreign investor’s ownership percentage changes